Jofleming/reading-notes/README.md

 # Intro
 Hello.
 I am Jordan, a student at Code Fellows in Seattle, Washington.
-Here is a link to my github portfolio. (https://github.com/Jofleming)
+Here is a link to my github portfolio.
+[My Github](https://github.com/Jofleming)

 # Code 102 Reading